View Document Text

 Inman Jager Wealth offers advisory services to individuals, high net worth individuals, families, trusts, estates,

-charitable organizations, retirement plans, and small businesses (each referred to as a “Client”).
+charitable organizations, pension and profit-sharing plans, corporations, and small businesses (each referred to

 The Advisor serves as a fiduciary to Clients, as defined under the applicable laws and regulations.
 As a fiduciary,